 tech.floss and any other sub-tag.

-After you give the tag a good name and a bit of description about what the it means, you should see it added to the list in alphabetical order.
+After you give the tag a good name and a bit of description about what it means, you should see it added to the list in alphabetical order.

 You can also delete a tag by clicking the

-edit badge to the right of name of the tag in the list.
+edit badge to the right of the name of the tag in the list.
 This will bring you back to the same popup - you can edit the name of the tag, its description, or you can click the grey Delete button next to the blue Save & Close button.

 Once uploaded, you should see the document in the 'Documents' tab.
 Click on it and you should see the contents of your document in the right pane.
 Once you see the text in the right pane, we can start highlighting it!

 Select some text by left-clicking and dragging it over the text you'd like to highlight.
 Once you let go of your left-click, a pop-up that says new highlight will appear next to the highlighted text.

 Click that pop-up, and you will get a list of existing tags from which to choose.
-You can select one or more tags to apply to the highlight text.
+You can select one or more tags to apply to the highlighted text.

 If you want to add a tag instead of using one that already exists, then simply click Create a tag, and you'll be sent to the same popup where made tags earlier.